sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ```

-Next, after running my function for each of the 3 yokes, I  used arrangeGrob to position the 3 plots together and other GridExtra functions to customize aesthetics.
+Next, after running the function for each of the 3 yokes, I used *arrangeGrob* to position the 3 plots together and other *GridExtra* functions to customize aesthetics.

 ``` R